 Then at the end, you’ll be paying them a fee of 20-25% of the settlement amount.

-So before you try to duck out of your debt, check out debt consolidation loans, balance transfer credit cards or a debt management program.
+So before you try to duck out of your debt, check out debt consolidation loans, balance transfer credit cards or a debt management program offered through a credit counseling agency.
 They’re better for your credit, save you a lot of time and are easier to manage.

 The Penny Hoarder Promise: We provide accurate, reliable information.
 Here’s why you can trust us and how we make money.